Marine cloud brightening: Research

 Marine cloud brightening was originally suggested by John Latham in 1990.
 Because clouds remain a major source of uncertainty in climate change, some research projects into cloud reflectivity in the general climate change context have provided insight into marine cloud brightening specifically.
 For example, one project released smoke behind ships in the Pacific Ocean and monitored the particulates' impact on clouds.
 Although this was done in order to better understand clouds and climate change, the research has implications for marine cloud brightening.

 A research coalition called the Marine Cloud Brightening Project was formed in order to coordinate research activities.
 Its proposed program includes modeling, field experiments, technology development and policy research to study cloud-aerosol effects and marine cloud brightening.
-The proposed program currently serves as a model for process-level (environmentally benign) experimental programs in the atmosphere.
-Formed in 2009 by Kelly Wanser with support from Ken Caldeira, the project is now housed at the University of Washington.
-Its co-principals are Robert Wood, Thomas Ackerman, Philip Rasch, Sean Garner (PARC), and Kelly Wanser (Silver Lining).
-The project is managed by Sarah Doherty.
+The proposed program currently serves as a model for process-level (environmentally benign) experimental programs in the atmosphere.Formed in 2009 by Kelly Wanser with support from Ken Caldeira, the project is now housed at the University of Washington.

 The shipping industry may have been carrying out an unintentional experiment in marine cloud brightening due to the emissions of ships and causing a global temperature reduction of as much as 0.25 ˚C lower than they would otherwise have been.
-A 2020 study found a substantial increase in cloud reflectivity from shipping in southeast Atlantic basin, suggesting that a regional-scale test of MCB in stratocumulus‐dominated regions could be successful.
+A 2020 study found a substantial increase in cloud reflectivity from shipping in the southeast Atlantic, suggesting that a regional-scale test of MCB in stratocumulus‐dominated regions could be successful.

-Marine cloud brightening is being examined as a way to shade and cool coral reefs such as the Great Barrier Reef.
+Marine cloud brightening is being field tested as a way to shade and cool the Great Barrier Reef in Australia, as part of the Reef Restoration and Adaptation Program.
+As of 2024 it is thought that the salt spray can deliver particles into low clouds.
+Although research is not yet complete, experts on the project say that if deployed it would not effect any other countries.
+Unlike experiments in some other places, this research is supported locally and by most Australians.

 Proposed methods

 The leading proposed method for marine cloud brightening is to generate a fine mist of salt from seawater, and to deliver into targeted banks of marine stratocumulus clouds from ships traversing the ocean.
-This requires technology that can generate optimally-sized (~100 nm) sea-salt particles and deliver them at sufficient force and scale to penetrate low-lying marine clouds.
+This requires technology that can generate optimally-sized (~200 nm) sea-salt particles and deliver them at sufficient force and scale to penetrate low-lying marine clouds.
 The resulting spray mist must then be delivered continuously into target clouds over the ocean.